 So here’s how I’ve been thinking about weaning in relation to the Eight Principles of API

 - Prepare for Parenting: Preparing for weaning includes considering goals for nursing plus different types of and strategies for weaning.
-I created a list of weaning resources I hope will help with this.

 - Feed with Love and Respect: If mama is feeling exhausted, angry, or impatient while nursing, even if she doesn’t voice those feelings to her child, she is not respecting her own needs, nor is the child getting a clear loving message during feeding.